What genres do I work with?

 -

-I require a $200 non-refundable deposit, which is due upon signing the contract.
+I require a $350 non-refundable deposit, which is due upon my reception of your manuscript.
+Deadlines do not go into effect and my time is not reserved for your project until both the manuscript and payment are received.
 This payment books your spot in my schedule and covers the time I spend reading and analyzing your book in the manuscript evaluation phase.
 No other payment is required upon delivery of the report, but you are welcome to offer a gratuity if you feel the service provided is worth it.

 After receiving your manuscript evaluation report, you can take as long as you need to revise before we proceed with other edits.
-In the 2nd, 3rd, and 4th phases, there are no deposits.
-You send a simple email with the week’s wordcount and page numbers you want me to work on.
+In the 2nd, and 3rd phases, there are no deposits.
+You send a simple email with the week’s word count and page numbers you want me to work on.
 I send back an invoice (based on the requested wordcount), you approve the invoice balance, and I get to work.

 Once you’ve received my feedback, we schedule a video call to review.